j0hanj0han/meteojo/README.md

-# meteoblue_wrapper
+# meteojo
-A Meteoblue python wrapper
+A meteo python wrapper
 For E-Ink Display In Raspberry